Side Effects of an Epidural and What You Should Know - Baby Chick

 Side Effects of an Epidural and What You Should Know

 The most popular option laboring women are choosing today is an epidural.
-These are the potential side effects of an epidural.
+Here, we outline the potential side effects of getting an epidural.

 by Nina Spears